-A few weeks ago I was able to take advantage of an opportunity to listen to Gwynne at my local library. http://www.johnfdavidson.com/2017/04/gwynne-dyer.html His talk inspired me to read one of his earlier books (based on tv series), "War."
+A few weeks ago I was able to listen to Gwynne at my local library. http://www.johnfdavidson.com/2017/04/gwynne-dyer.html His talk inspired me to read one of his earlier books (based on a tv series), "War."

 War seems like a natural part of human history.
 All our history seems to revolve around wars with the winners telling the stories.
 Gwynne goes beyond recorded history to start his account.